 - Apprentice four days a week with an expert teacher in your residency school.

 - Learn within a cohort of peers with whom you will work (and laugh) with all year, paving the way to becoming lifelong friends and colleagues.

 - Engage in critical conversations about diversity, equity, and inclusion with your mentor, instructors, and peers.

 - Receive priority consideration for a full-time position upon completing the program.

-- Do all of this at a cost that is affordable and includes financial support.
+- Do all of this at a cost that is affordable and includes $27,000 + grant funded living stipend and other financial support.

 Our program is based on a residency model that combines immersive hands-on practice in the classroom with educational theory and research in both seminars and online.
 It takes place in partnership with K–12 schools in historically underserved communities, and 97% of our graduates obtain full-time teaching positions after completing the program.

 Our SMCOE/Alder teacher residency program consortium is made up of partnerships with districts and county programs in San Mateo County.
 Each year the district and county program partners determine the number of residency spots they will offer.
 The credential area of focus for our SMCOE/Alder Teacher Residency Program is Education Specialist, Multiple Subject, Single Subject, and STEM which means that our residents will earn a Master’s in Education and one of the listed credentials upon successful completion of the residency program.

 - Las Lomitas Elementary School District

 - Redwood City School District